 The phone clicked in my ear.
 “Oh brother, now what do I do?”
 I hung the phone up, marked my place in my book, and stared at the wall.

 I was still staring at the wall when Nancy rang the doorbell twenty minutes later.
 I wanted to go, but reluctant to let my friend pay again, I decided to put my foot down.

 “You’re not ready, Julie!”
 Nancy burst through the door, blonde curls bouncing, and headed straight for my bedroom closet.

 I rushed after her.
 “Nancy, I’m not going.
 I already owe you my right arm.
 I can’t pay you back for a very long time.”

 Nancy turned and grabbed my shoulders.
 “You are my best friend.
 All my other friends are married or engaged.
 You and I…well, we’re all we’ve got.
 We have to stick together.
-You don’t ever have to pay me back, as far as I’m concerned.
-I don’t have kids to support and since my divorce, I have more money to spend than when I was married.
+You don’t even have to pay me back, as far as I’m concerned.
+I don’t have kids to support, and since my divorce, I have more money to spend than when I was married.
 Good job, alimony.
 Let me do this, Julie.
 You’d do it for me, I know.
 I need you tonight.
-You take your job as mother seriously.
+You take your job as a mother seriously.
 I get it.
-But, they aren’t here.
+But they aren’t here.
 Have some fun.
 A chance to dress up; see a few of the upper crust.
 What could happen?”

 An hour later, we strolled into The Slippery Salamander Art Gallery, dressed in the standard black dress and high heels.
 Red ones.
 I loved art, loved to read about the artists, marveled at the talent displayed.
 I couldn’t draw a straight line with a ruler, but I did appreciate the different styles and techniques by the various painters.